 Dash of ground xanthan gum (optional – helps the filling goo)

 2 oz. cream cheese, softened

-Prepare countertop with a sheet of parchment paper.
-On the backside, measure out 12x12 square in a sharpie as your guide for dough size.
-Flip over and grease very well with Crisco or olive oil inside that area.
+Prepare countertop with a sheet of parchment paper (do not use wax paper).
+On the backside, measure out 12x12 square in a sharpie marker as your guide for dough size.
+Flip over and grease thickly with Crisco or olive oil inside that area.

-1. Finger press with greased hands the slightly chilled dough to the shape on the parchment paper.
+1. Finger/palm press with greased hands the slightly chilled dough to the marker shape on the parchment paper.
 Dough should be about the same thickness over entire rectangle.